Camp Dogwood Activities

 In competition, the handler can have no physical contact with the dog during the pull, and they are not allowed to “bait” the dogs at the end of the pull with anything other than themselves.
 It is up to the dog’s willingness to pull the weight to close the distance between him/herself and their handler!

 No summer camp experience would be complete without Arts & Crafts.
-At dog camp, we like to call them Pet Projects and we do out best to continually add new ones to our schedules.
-We love suggestions and many of our campers have brought us the projects that we still teach at every session.
-Below you will see the types of projects we’ve offered in the past… The line-up for YOUR camp session will vary like all our schedules.
+At dog camp, we call them Pet Projects and do our best to continually add new activities to our schedule.
+Below you will see the types of projects we’ve offered in the past…however, the line-up for YOUR camp session may vary.

 Create A Luminary